 3- Learn new tools

 Reporting is about empowering others by delivering interactive and actionable information to make better decisions.
 That is why this year consider prioritizing your personal development by learning new tools that will elevate the way you manage data.
 Such tools include Python, exploratory data analysis, data visualizations tools such as Tableau, Power BI, Qlik.
-It is best if the reporting and business intelligence tools fit into your users’ strategic business goals and satisfy your needs to create meaningful solutions with actionable insights.
+It is best if the reporting and healthcare business intelligence tools fit into your users’ strategic business goals and satisfy your needs to create meaningful solutions with actionable insights.

 4- Benefit from predictive analytics